 Guidelines for the Project Proposal/Description

-A project proposal/description of purpose should give an account of the following points which may also be used as headings:
+The project description should give an account of the following points, the points may also be used as headings:

 Brief summary (approx 10 lines)

-The summary shall provide a brief account of the most important points below.
-The intention is to give the reader sufficient information to consider whether the project is of interest to the Academy's research environment.
+The summary should provide a brief account of the most important points below.
+The intention is to give the reader sufficient information to consider if the project is of interest to the Academy's research environment.
 Remember that a short and well written summary reflects the project's structure and qualities.

 Presentation of the problem/hypothesis (approx ½ page)